rsmalbraak/Thesis/README.md

 This repository contains the following files (with references to codes that we base our implementation on if applicable):

 DATA:
 * CXR_dataset_split.py: Contains code for creating the CXR dataset/rearranging the COVIDx V8A dataset into a new train/test split such that the train and test sets only contain images that originate from different datasets.
-Also provides the urls to download the used datasets
+Also provides the URLs to download the used datasets
 * CXR_split.csv : Contains all file names and labels of the images present in our CXR dataset from the COVIDx V8A dataset.
 Is used in CXR_dataset_split.py to create the new train/test split
 * normal_Shenzhen.txt : Contains the file names of the 270 normal images used from the Shenzhen dataset
 * Fruit : Contains five text files with file names of the apple, banana, lemon, lime and pear images used in the Fruit dataset (for replication purposes).
 Dataset an be downloaded from: https://www.kaggle.com/datasets/aelchimminut/fruits262